3mcd/javelin/docs-src/content/networking/message-handler.md

 weight = 4
 +++

-While your application can decode and handle messages directly, a **message handler** provides some sane defaults for how instructions are extracted from messages and applied to a local world.
+A **message handler** enqueues network messages applies their contained operations to a world.

 ```ts
 import { createMessageHandler } from "@javelin/net"